Where Assessments May Be Contested

 This state administrative body is appointed by the Governor, and, also pursuant to a timely filed complaint, reviews/revises assessments as determined by County Boards of Review throughout the state.
 The filing of a Board of Review complaint is a prerequisite to filing a complaint with PTAB.
 As its determinations are generally not concluded until after the tax bill issues, which bill is based on the assessed valuation that is being contested, an assessment reduction granted by PTAB will result in a refund of a portion of the paid tax.

-Schmidt Salzman & Moran, Ltd. regularly and successfully represents its clients before the Assessor, Board of Review and Illinois Property Tax Appeal Board, obtaining substantial tax savings and refunds for them.
+Schmidt Salzman & Moran, Ltd. regularly and successfully represents its clients before the Assessor, Board of Review, PTAB and the Circuit Court of Cook County, obtaining substantial tax savings and refunds.